alphagov/publishing-api/doc/publishing-application-examples.md

 ```

-The response body would contain a presentation of the saved content item including the item version eg.
+The response body would contain a presentation of the saved content item including the item lock version eg.

 ```
   {"id":1,